B. J. Upton: Tampa Bay Rays (2004–2012)

 Upton became the first Tampa Bay Ray to hit for the cycle, doing so on October 2, 2009.
 In 2009, he batted .241, his 42 stolen bases were third in the league (as he was caught a third-most 14 times), and his 152 strikeouts were fifth in the AL.

 During the Rays' June 27, 2010, home game against the Arizona Diamondbacks, Upton took a long time to retrieve a ball hit by Rusty Ryal into left-center field, allowing a double to become a triple.
-At the end of that half inning, Evan Longoria approached Upton in the dugout and argued with Upton about his effort.
+At the end of that half inning, Evan Longoria approached Upton in the dugout and argued with Upton about his lack of effort.
 Upton and Longoria argued at very close range until Longoria walked away, while Rays player Willy Aybar grabbed Upton by the waist and took him away from the scene.
 Maddon found fault with how hard Upton ran after the ball after Ryal pulled it into left center field.

 In 2010, he batted .237, his 164 strikeouts were second in the American League, and his 42 steals were fifth.
 On September 11, 2011, Upton hit his first grand slam in a game against the Boston Red Sox.

 On August 3, 2012, Upton hit his 100th career home run.
 His brother, Justin, would also hit his 100th career home run the same day.
 On September 9, 2012, Upton had his first three home run game in a game against the Texas Rangers.
 In the final game of the 2012 season, Upton hit a base hit into left and was taken out of the game for his final appearance for the Rays.